-12. Can I request a certain hospital?
+11. Can I request a certain hospital?

 You may make this request but in an emergency, the EMTs will take you to the closest hospital if it can provide the care you need.
 If it is not an emergency and your preferred hospital is close by, they may be able to take you there.
-13. Will my family know where I am?
+12. Will my family, friends, or caregiver know where I am?
 Will they know what is happening to me?
-Sometimes during a 911 emergency, there isn't time to call family members until you are on your way to the hospital.
+Sometimes during a 911 emergency, there isn't time to call family members, friends or caregivers until you are on your way to the hospital.
 You can ask that they be called as soon as possible.
-Both your provider and skilled facility or rehab center staff have a responsibility to keep them informed.
-14. Will I be able to continue receiving physical and occupational therapy if I go to the hospital?
+Both your medical provider and nursing home staff have a responsibility to keep them informed.
+Make sure the staff know in advance who you want contacted and how to reach them.
+13. Will I be able to continue receiving physical, occupational, or speech therapy if I go to the hospital?
 That depends on why you are going to the hospital and how sick you are.
 If therapy has to be discontinued, it will begin again when you are ready.
-15. Will I return here after I am discharged from the hospital?

-In most cases, you will return here but in some cases going to a rehabilitation hospital, a different skilled facility or even going home may be the better choice for you.
-16. Will the facility hold my room for me while I'm in the hospital?
-Most of the time, the facility will hold your room for several days.
-But these policies vary so you should ask someone at the facility what their policy is if this concerns you.
-17. What happens to my personal effects if I am transferred to the hospital?
-Your personal effects can be stored for you here.
+14. Will I return here after I am discharged from the hospital?
+In most cases, you will return here but in some instances going to a rehabilitation hospital, assisted living facility, a different nursing home or even going home may be the better choice for you.
+15. Will the facility hold my room for me while I'm in the hospital?
+Most of the time, the nursing home will hold your room for several days.
+But these policies vary so you should ask someone at the nursing home what their policy is and how it will affect you.
+16. What happens to my personal belongings if I am transferred to the hospital?
+Your personal belongings can be stored for you here.

-18. Why are we talking about this now?
+17. Why are we talking about this now?

 It is difficult to carefully consider options and your personal preferences in the midst of a crisis, such as being sick enough to be sent to the hospital.
-You may be upset, worried, or feeling too bad to talk about your preferences with your provider or your family.
+You may be upset, worried, or feeling too bad to talk about your preferences with your medical provider and your family, friends or caregiver at that time.